Lightstreamer/Lightstreamer-kafka-connector/examples/airport-demo/README.md

 ![Infrastructure](infrastructure.png)<br>

-The Demo simulates a basic departures board consisting of ten rows, each representing flight departure information from a hypothetical airport.
+The Demo simulates a basic departures board consisting of a few rows, each representing flight departure information from a hypothetical airport.
 The simulated data, inputted into a [Kafka cluster](https://kafka.apache.org/), is fetched and injected into the Lightstreamer server via [Kafka Connector](https://github.com/Lightstreamer/Lightstreamer-kafka-connector).

 The demo project consists of: